 The 3 Types of Smart Discounts That WORK!

 You’re ready to test the waters and incorporate a discount or two into your photography pricing strategy.
 But what should your discount look like?

 We’ve defined three smart discount approaches that can work for any photographer!

 Your Goal: To book your first clients in this new genre, and build a portfolio that will attract future business.

 Your Offer: A percentage off all bookings during a specified time frame.

 Why It Works: Introductory discounts carry a big impact, because they run for a limited time with an offer too good to pass up!
 When you’re building your business, you don’t have time to waste, and an introductory discount gets people in the door fast.
 Introductory discounts may generate little-to-no profit in the short term, but done right, they offer huge long-term returns on your investment.

 Build A Successful Introductory Discount!

-Because your end-goal is always to run a profitable, sustainable business, you must first determine the price you should be charging for your service or package – the full, non-discounted price.
+Because your end-goal is always to run a profitable, sustainable business, you must first determine the price you should be charging for your services or packages – your full, non-discounted photography pricing.